Polaris-6625/Polaris-6625/README.md

 ![Metrics](https://metrics.lecoq.io/insights/Polaris-6625)

-Sophomore,
+- Sophomore,20
+- male
-very interested in writing code, has been learning
+- very interested in writing code
+- has been learning
+- Internship in progress